 If you schedule regular WordPress backups and use fast WordPress hosting, this method can be something you get used to, and possibly enjoy.

 Conclusion: Import Google Docs to WordPress

-This article details the most up-to-date ways to import Google Docs to WordPress, in the least amount of time, and with few formatting issues.
+This article details the most up-to-date ways to embed Google Docs content to WordPress in the least amount of time and with few formatting issues.

 The most seamless way we found was by using the tool Wordable.
 It was really easy to use and took the least effort when importing articles into WordPress from a Google Doc.

-A close second would be to use Zapier.
+A close second would be to use Zapier (or other IFTTT alternatives),.
 It took some time to set everything up, but you only have to do that once.
 Plus, it's free for up to 100 tasks per month.